How to Package Your Expertise Into Offers That Sell

 Every time someone asks your price, you say "It depends."
 This makes you look uncertain, makes the buyer do all the work, and kills momentum in sales conversations.

-Cost: "It depends" is the fastest way to lose a warm lead.
+The cost: "It depends" is the fastest way to lose a warm lead.
 Buyers want clarity and confidence.
 Packages give them both.

-Fix: Create 2-3 packages at different price points.
+The fix: Create 2-3 packages at different price points.
 "It depends" becomes "Here are your options."

 4 Package Types